VR-25/acc/README.md

 That said, it should be pretty obvious that ACC is like a fully autonomous car that also happens to have a steering wheel and other controls for a regular driver to hit a tree.
 Think of AccA as a robotic driver that often prefers hitting people over trees.
 Due to extenuating circumstances, that robot is not upgraded as frequently as the car.
-Upgrading the car regularly, makes the driver happier - even though I doubt it has any emotion to speak of.
+Upgrading the car regularly makes the driver happier - even though I doubt it has any emotion to speak of.
+The back-end can be upgraded by flashing the latest ACC zip.
+However, unless you have a good reason to do so, don't fix what's not broken.

 > Does acc work also when Android is off?